Ayutthaya

 About Ayutthaya

-Ayutthaya in Funabashi is a casual venue with a verified price band of JPY 2,000–2,999 and JPY 999.
+Ayutthaya in Funabashi is a casual venue with a price band of JPY 2,000–2,999 and JPY 999.
 It is also listed in the Tabelog 100 - Asian cuisine / Ethnic cuisine - EAST - 2024 recognition.
-Beyond those basics, the public facts available here are limited, so this guide avoids making unverified claims about specific dishes, seating, payment methods, or service style.
+Details on specific dishes, seating, payment methods, or service style are not available.

 Hours are clearly listed: Monday is closed; Tuesday through Sunday service runs 11:30 AM–2:30 PM and 5–11 PM.
 Dress code is casual.
 For anything more specific, such as reservations, group suitability, allergy handling, or takeout, confirm directly with the restaurant before planning a visit.